micmejia/bible-dump/NKJV/Matthew/Matt 21.md

 So the disciples went and did as Jesus commanded them.

 ###### 7
-They brought the donkey and the colt, laid their clothes on them, [^c]and set _Him_ on them.
+They brought the donkey and the colt, laid their clothes on them, and set _Him_ on them.

 ###### 8
 And a very great multitude spread their clothes on the road; others cut down branches from the trees and spread _them_ on the road.